-Historical: Rachel, the beauty of the Hebrew scripture and mother of two of the tribe’s patriarchs, Joseph and Benjamin.
-In the Midrash she is famous for saying, during the exile after the Assyrian conflict “If I, a mere mortal, was prepared not to humiliate my sister and was willing to take a rival into my home, how could You, the eternal, compassionate Elohim, be jealous of idols, which have no true existence, that were brought into Your home?
+Historical: Rachel, the beauty of the Hebrew scripture and mother of two, of the tribe’s patriarchs, Joseph and Benjamin is the historical figure usually associated to this card.
+In the Midrash, she is famous for saying, during the exile, after the Assyrian conflict, “If I, a mere mortal, was prepared, not to humiliate my sister, and was willing to take a rival into my home, how could You, the eternal, compassionate, Elohim, be jealous of idols, which have no true existence, that were brought into Your home?
 Will You cause my children to be exiled on this account?”
 According to the Midrash he hears her plea and promises to allow the return to Jerusalem for the Israelites.

 In the Pierpont Morgan-Bergamo Visconti-Sforza pack the Queen of Coins is dressed in a dress and cape with the same sumptuous fabric as is found on the King of Coins.
 She placidly holds a coin on her lap with one hand while the other hand rests on her lap.
 She is calm and stable.

-A lush and elaborate card in any Golden Dawn pack, the Queen of Pentacles wilpl be accompanied by a ram or goat, and the sphere representing the world is important symbology for her.
-Vegetation should also be depicted and sand or a desert is an appropriate theme.
+A lush and elaborate card in any Golden Dawn pack, the Queen of Pentacles will be accompanied by a ram or goat, and the sphere, representing the world, is important symbology for her.
+Vegetation should also be depicted and sand or a desert is an appropriate theme for the environs she is shown in.
 She may be armored for war and the crest of the Emperor, the ram, is quite important.

-Mutational Alchemy Interpretation: The Queen’s path from Geburah (Severity) to Yesod (Foundation) indicates a much more active force at work in the world than has been previously assigned to her in all other tarot.
-The passive thing simply doesn’t work when you apply the nature of Shakti to the feminine instead of this silly passive pigeon personality the West and every Western occultist insists upon.
-Nature herself as simply earth and water is incredibly active, engaging in every moment with the masculine principle in the dance of the changes.
+Mutational Alchemy Interpretation: The Queen’s path from Geburah (Severity,) to Yesod (Foundation,) indicates a much more active force at work in the world than has been previously assigned to her, in all other tarot.
+The passive thing simply doesn’t work, when you apply the nature of Shakti to the feminine, instead of this silly passive pigeon personality the World and every Western occultist from the 19th century seemingly insists upon.
+Nature herself, as simply Earth and Water is incredibly active, engaging in every moment with the masculine principle of Father Nature in the dance of the changes.

 Mars and Luna together make for a strange pairing but it is one that brings out the kinder and more beneficial properties in Mars and the more self preserving, individualistic properties of Luna.

-This tale is suitable for the Queen of Pentacles because although she is a caring and nurturing archetype, and has a way with animals and children, there is also an element of bittersweet sorrow and deception underscoring her, with Saturn in the above and Luna in the below.
+This tale is suitable for the Queen of Pentacles, because although she is a caring and nurturing archetype, and has a way with animals and children, there is also an element of bittersweet sorrow and deception underscoring her, with Saturn in the above and Luna in the below.
 Binah is sometimes called the Sorrowful Mother.
-This Queen, like Sina has a tendency to isolate herself and give in to irrational fears, particularily ones involving incoming relationships.
+This Queen, like Sina, has a tendency to isolate herself and give in to irrational fears, particularly ones involving incoming relationships.
 This is due to the influence of her path from Binah to Yesod.
-Although sometimes thought of as an “earthy” queen, she never actually touches ground to Malkuth, and instead remains planted in Luna, which makes her more enchanting and helpful, actually.
-It helps her to remain stable and sane in a world like Earth that is insane and violent most of the time.
+Although sometimes thought of as an “earthy” queen, she never actually touches ground to Malkuth, and instead, remains planted in Luna, which makes her more enchanting and helpful, actually.
+It helps her to remain stable and sane, in a world like Earth, that is insane and violent much of the time.